 - Playgrounds and pavilions in Kings Park and Bold Park are open.
 Please do not enter playgrounds if you are unwell and remember to practice good social distancing.

-- Rio Tinto Naturescape Kings Park is open.
+- Rio Tinto Naturescape Kings Park is open Tuesday to Sunday.

 Aspects of Kings Park Gallery Shop is open.
 Aspects of Kings Park’s online shop includes some of our most popular and deliverable products and we encourage you to continue supporting our talented local artists.

 - Kings Park Education and Learning is open for bookings online or via email for school and community programs, including Zippy’s Kings Park Adventures for 2021.
 All programs are going ahead as planned at this stage.

 - Make sure you check out the Free nature-based activities we've put together for the kids at home as well as Teacher Resources.

 Fun and Fitness

 - Next Generation Kings Park, including the Royal Kings Park Tennis Club, is open.

 - Fitness training must be in compliance with social distancing and other rules outlined in WA Roadmap.

 Group or event bookings are currently being taken for groups within the government guidelines.
 Please contact the Kings Park Bookings Officer if you have a query about a booked event or wish to book a new one.